 - In a small bowl, combine the cornstarch, cider and soy sauce until smooth; set aside.
 In a large skillet or wok, stir-fry pork in oil for 5-7 minutes or until no longer pink.

-- Add the celery, carrot, onion, red pepper, water chestnuts and ginger; stir-fry until vegetables are tender.
+- Add the celery, carrots, onion, red pepper, water chestnuts and ginger; stir-fry until vegetables are tender.
 Add pie filling.

-- Stir cornstarch mixture and add to the pan.
+- Stir cornstarch mixture and stir into pork mixture.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Serve with rice.
 Yield: 3 servings.